-C-1-b Sample acquisition and DNA extraction: All patients undergoing scheduled kidney cancer surgery at Yale New Haven Hospital are offered enrollment into an IRB-approved Genitourinary Biospecimen repository (P.I.
+C-1-b Sample acquisition, comorbidity/demographics matching, and DNA extraction: All patients undergoing scheduled kidney cancer surgery at Yale New Haven Hospital are offered enrollment into an IRB-approved Genitourinary Biospecimen repository (P.I.
 Shuch, HIC# 0805003787).
 Within 30 minutes of removal, fresh tumor tissue is snap frozen in liquid nitrogen by the pathology team.
 Additionally whole blood is procured to serve as a genomic control.
 In the past 2 years, over 300 subjects with kidney cancer have been prospectively enrolled.
 All fresh bio-specimens are stored at -80˚C and are available for immediate analysis.
-For the purpose of completion of the TCGA dataset, we will utilize a consecutive series of 15 African-American subjects with ccRCC from 2013-2015.
+For the purpose of completion of the TCGA dataset, we will utilize a 15 African-American subjects with ccRCC from 2013-2016.
+The TCGA kidney cancer projects have captured patient age, sex, race, smoking history, and has limited information from a secondary analysis on obesity status.
+To account for the influence of comorbidity and demographics, we will employ an Optimal match algorithm (CRAN-R-project, optmatch) to match characteristics of patients to previously sequenced ccRCC in the TCGA.

 DNA will be extracted from fresh tumor tissue and whole blood using an automated Maxwell 16® System (Promega, Madison, WI).

 C-1-c WGS and variant calling: Sequencing of the normal and tumor sample will performed using Illumina’s Hiseq 2000 technology.
 In brief, DNA fragments from each sample will be hybridized using HiSeq Paired-End cluster Kits and will be further amplified using the Illumina cBOT.
 Paired–end libraries will be generated by utilizing HiSeq (2x101) cycle and imaging will be performed by TruSeq kits.

 We have extensive experience in large-scale variant calling and interpretation through being active members of the 1000 Genomes Consortium, especially in the analysis working group and the structural variant (SV) and functional interpretation (FIG) subgroups of the consortium where the majority of the variant calling tools were developed, deployed and interpreted [18, 19, 20].
 We have already developed a prototype pipeline for calling germline and somatic variants.
 We will use the Genome Analysis Toolkit (GATK)[21] to call germline SNPs and INDELS.
-We use parmaters consistent with those used in TCGA[22].We will map raw FASTQ files of each sample to the hg19 reference genome using bwa-mem algorithm with default parameters to generate BAM files.
+We use parameters consistent with those used in TCGA[22].We will map raw FASTQ files of each sample to the hg19 reference genome using bwa-mem algorithm with default parameters to generate BAM files.
 These bam files will be further processed to sort and mark duplicates reads before calling variants.